Getting Started

 zk-Optimized ISA: Valida’s custom instruction set architecture (ISA) is purpose-built for zk-proofs, offering up to 10x efficiency over standard architectures such as RISC-V. This design drastically accelerates proof generation and reduces computational costs.

-High-Level Language Support: Support for C and Rust makes it easy for developers to start building trustless applications.
-Planned integration with Solidity and WASM broadens this support, ensuring a smooth transition for Ethereum and WebAssembly developers.
+High-Level Language Support: Support for Rust, C and WASM makes it easy for developers to start building trustless applications.
+Planned integration with Solidity and Go broadens this support, ensuring a smooth transition for Ethereum and Go developers.

 Modular Chip Design: Valida’s architecture is tailored for modularity, allowing customization of the VM stack to meet specific application demands and hardware optimizations.
 This approach makes it adaptable across a wide range of cryptographic use cases.